-From there on the road was busier but there was a generous verge to walk on, and without trouble we cruised into Amboise along the river.
-The great château was high up on our left.
+After that the road was busier, but there was a generous verge to walk on, and we cruised comfortably along the river into Amboise.
+The great château was high above on our left.

-At a bar near the bridge we sat down for a second round of coffees, well satisfied with ourselves.
+At a bar near the bridge we sat down for a second round of coffee, well satisfied with ourselves.
 There was a little supermarket nearby so we replenished our supplies (sardines, lettuce, fruit).
 We also found a Presse and bought the next TOP 100 map (number 25).

 The camping cars were huddled under the trees like a herd of white buffaloes.
 We chose a shady little corner near the shower block, which had a splendid flower garden in front of it.
 The showers were strong and could be modulated from warmish to coolish in a pleasant way.

-After a fortifying picnic of fish, cheese, salad and bread, we lay on our bed rolls and slept, thankful that we were not still walking, as it was terrifically hot.
+After a fortifying picnic of fish, cheese, salad and bread, we lay on our bed rolls for a sleep, thankful that we were not still walking, as it was now terrifically hot.

 Then a bank of cloud blotted out the sun and small rain began to fall, so we had to put our tent up in a hurry.
 We can do it in about a minute, but he rain did not persist.

-I had a stumbling conversation in Italian with an old couple on a nearby camping car, discovering that I was more fluent in French these days, the opposite of the state of affairs when we first started walking in France.
+I had a stumbling conversation in Italian with an old couple in a nearby camping car, discovering that these days I was more fluent in French, the opposite of the state of affairs when we first started walking in France.

 Later we sauntered over to the bar behind the office for afternoon tea.
 Le Tour was on the TV inside and we were gratified to see that our Aussie heroes were fifth and seventh in the general classification.

-At 6:30 we wandered back to town, to a strip of cafés just at the foot of the château, and sat down for a small jug of rosé, which we lingered over until the sun declined over the rooftops and the waiter started furling the big dark-red umbrellas.
+At 6:30 we wandered back over the bridge to a strip of cafés at the foot of the château, and sat down for a small jug of rosé, over which we lingered until the sun declined behind the rooftops and the waiter started furling the big dark-red umbrellas.

 For old times’ sake, Keith had the same ham-laden pasta as before, while I had dish of chicken.